With the end of official support for Magento 1 in June 2020, Magento 2 is now the focus. On to Magento 2 statistics.

 All countries have seen a significant increase in the number of websites built and hosted using Magento 2 over the last couple of years.

 The United States’ lead is reflected by stats supplied by BuiltWith.
-The company found that 48% of the world’s online stores that use Magento 2 are located in the U.S, head and shoulders above the rest of the world.
-This is perhaps not surprising when you remember that of the 7.1 million online stores worldwide, 1.7 million are located in the States.
+The company found that about 35% of the world’s online stores that use Magento 2 are located in the U.S, head and shoulders above the rest of the world.
+This is perhaps not surprising when you remember that of the 9.1 million online stores worldwide, 2.5 million are located in the States.

 Magento 2 Business Types